Elia Barceló

-Elia Barceló or Elia Eisterer-Barceló (born 29 January 1957) is a Spanish academic and author who lives in Austria.
+Elia Barceló or Elia Eisterer-Barceló (born 29 January 1957) was a Spanish academic in Austria and she then became a successful full-time writer.
+She writes in different genres and her work has been adapted to screen.

 Life

 Barceló was born in Elda in 1957.
 She became an academic and earned her doctorate in Innsbruck, Austria in 1995.
 She remained in Austria, working as a professor of Spanish literature.
-She also writes science fiction novels and works for children.
 She has won a number of awards.